YuyangQii/PlatformIO-Lab/README.md

 # PlatformIO-Lab

 # Wearable Device Project

 ## Introduction
 This repository contains the source code for a wearable device project developed using PlatformIO.
-The project includes functionality for sensor data processing and display output on an OLED screen.
+Utilizing the MPU6050 sensor, the device detects wrist movements to generate random dice rolls.
+This project is built using Adafruit QT Py SAMD21, MPU6050, BME280, SSD1306 OLED, a linear vibration actuator, and a blue LED.

 ## Features
-- Sensor data processing with Adafruit MPU6050 and BME280 sensors.
-- Display output on Adafruit SSD1306 OLED.
-- Customizable LED and motor control for notifications or alerts.
+- Dice Roll Simulation: Detects wrist movements to generate a random number (1-6), using MPU6050.
+- Feedback Mechanisms:
+  - Visual: Blue LED blinks according to the dice number.
+  - Tactile: Linear vibration actuator vibrates corresponding to the dice number.
+- Environmental Data Display: When the wrist is stationary, the SSD1306 OLED displays environmental data (temperature, humidity, and pressure) from the BME280 sensor.
+- Wearable Design: Configured as a wristband for easy and practical use.

 ## Hardware Requirements
-- Microcontroller compatible with Adafruit MPU6050, BME280, and SSD1306 (e.g., Seeeduino XIAO, Arduino, etc.)
+- Adafruit QT Py SAMD21
-- Adafruit MPU6050 sensor
+- MPU6050 sensor
-- Adafruit BME280 sensor
+- BME280 sensor
-- Adafruit SSD1306 OLED display
+- SSD1306 OLED display
-- Additional components like LEDs, motor, resistors, etc.
+- Linear Vibration Actuator
+- 1 Blue LED
+- Appropriate resistors and wiring
+- Wristband casing for wearable format

 ## Software Requirements
-- PlatformIO IDE
+- PlatformIO IDE or Arduino IDE
-- Necessary libraries (listed in `platformio.ini`)
+- Necessary libraries for MPU6050, BME280, SSD1306, etc.

-- Adafruit for sensor and display libraries.
-- PlatformIO team for the amazing IDE and platform.